Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation

 \section{Abstract}

 Hybrid modeling, the combination of machine learning models and scientific mathematical models, enables flexible and robust data-driven prediction with partial interpretability.
-However, effectively the scientific models may be ignored in prediction due to the flexibility of the machine learning model, making the idea of hybrid modeling pointless.
-Typically some regularization is applied to hybrid model learning to avoid such a failure case, but the formulation of the regularizer strongly depends on model architectures and domain knowledge.
-In this paper, we propose to focus on the flatness of loss minima in learning hybrid models, aiming to make the model as simple as possible.
+However, the unknown parameters of the scientific model cannot necessarily be estimated properly, since the flexibility of the machine learning model might make the scientific model part effectively ignored in prediction.
+We may avoid it by applying some regularization, but the formulation of such regularizers typically depends on model architectures and domain knowledge.
+In this paper, we propose an architecture-agnostic method to learn hybrid models while properly estimating the scientific parameters.
+The idea is to use the flatness of loss minima to achieve model simplicity, based upon the Occam's razor principle.
 We employ the idea of sharpness-aware minimization and adapt it to the hybrid modeling setting.
-Numerical experiments show that the SAM-based method works well across different choices of models and datasets.
+Numerical experiments demonstrate the effectiveness of the SAM-based hybrid model learning for scientific parameter estimation.